l-rossi/is-with-nlp-implicit-subject/README.md

 For more information on the components refer either to the doc strings or preferrably to the writeup at `documentation/writeup/is_with_nlp_is.pdf`.

-An example usage of the pipeline can be found in `main.py` which runs a implicit subject pipeline against our gold standard.
+An example usage of the pipeline can be found in `main.py` which runs an implicit subject pipeline against our gold standard.

 ## Goldstandard